“Don’t be scared to fail, I fail all the time” – Justyn Knight

 After a month that saw all sorts of runners from the community come out and participate in some friendly competition, we were left with our winners.
 Congratulations to our top runners – Dan Rowland and Catherine Dawe – on running the fastest times of 18:20 and 23:00 respectively in the male and female categories.

 To top off our event, I was able to do an interview via Instagram live with one of the world’s fastest 5km runners, Justyn Knight.
-To check out the full interview – head on over to our Instagram page here or view the full clip at the bottom of this blog post.
 It was full of laughs, heartfelt words and some “off the track questions.”

 If you are unfamiliar with Justyn, he has a fairly impressive resume on the track.
 Justyn competed at the Tokyo Olympics, placing 7th overall in the 5000m race.
 He’s also the Canadian record holder for the indoor 1500m.
 He holds the second fastest 5000m in North America running a time of 12 minutes and 51 seconds.
 He’s a two-time world finalist, two-time NCAA champion and jokingly the best self-proclaimed dual athlete in the Greater Toronto Area (he actually might be right).